Darshan3690/The-Dev-Pocket/CONTRIBUTING.md

 ---

 ## 🧭 Quick overview
+---

+## 🟢 New Contributors – Read This First

+If you are new to open source, welcome! 🎉
+You can contribute even if you are a beginner.

+**Tips to get started:**
+- Look for issues labeled `good first issue`
+- Make small and focused changes
+- Ask questions in Issues or Discussions if you're stuck
+- Don’t worry about mistakes — maintainers will guide you

+Even fixing a typo or improving documentation is a valuable contribution 💙

+---

 * Fork the repo, create a branch, make small focused changes, and open a PR.
 * See `GOOD_FIRST_ISSUES.md` for bite-sized tasks.